 The Tactical Workload Tier

 Workload defined at the tactical level has another advantage, which is unique to this level: Tasks are automatically expedited, and they can make use of reserved AMP worker tasks (AWTs).
-Furthermore, tactical workload tasks can quickly interrupt other tasks and take over the CPU (the suspended tasks will be continued afterwards).
-While this feature itself is not unique to tactical workload, only tactical workloads has access to the CPU immediately.
+Furthermore, tactical workload tasks can quickly interrupt other tasks and take over the CPU (the suspended tasks will be continued afterward).
+While this feature itself is not unique to tactical workloads, only tactical workloads have access to the CPU immediately.
 Tasks from other levels usually only get access to the CPU by interrupting running tasks if the task to be interrupted consumed much more CPU than the one which is interrupting it.

 Therefore, you should only assign “real” tactical requests to the tactical tier: Single-AMP or group-AMP operations.

 The SLG Workload Tier

 Below the tactical tier, the SLG tiers (TASM) or timeshare tier (TIWM) are located.

 Each workload within the SLG tier has a distinct weight, dictating its resource consumption percentage and serving as the maximum resource limit, except for one exception, which will be elaborated upon shortly.
 While requests executed within this workload may use fewer resources.

 The graphic below demonstrates that 20% of “Tier 1” resources are dedicated to “Workload 1”, while “Workload 2” receives 30%.